zqian50/apcsa_material/classwork/console_game/directions.md

 ![image](https://github.com/novillo-cs/apcsa_material/assets/123229891/e13f82b2-85d9-481e-bd8d-242bb9a30035)

-### Player class:
+### Player class (superclass):
-What are some things that all types of players must have as their properties?
+* What are some things that all types of players must have as their properties?
 Focus on big ideas about the player itself, not items or possessions.

 ### Subclasses:

+* Design 3 subclasses using any theme you wish.

+* Does not have to be fantasy or anything common in games.
+Contemporary jobs are fine too!
+What attributes/fieds or actions/methods might be required now?

+* The subclasses can override the attack method, as well as add new attributes.
+Attributes like mana would be added to magical characters, while a Barbarian might have a new attribute for their level of rage .

+* There are many groups of jobs in different settings

+    * Warrior / Wizard / Archer
+    * Soldier / Spy / Politician
+    * Princess / Pony / Monster
+    * Others

+Are we going to use the superclass to instanciate objects?